- Find a Garden

 I want to support the Great British Garden Party but am unable to hold my own party - is there a way I can do this?

-If you would like to support our first ever Great British Garden Party in aid of vital nursing charities, but are unable to host your own party, you can make a donation to our JustGiving site here.
-Your generous support will make a real difference to our nursing beneficiaries – charities such as Marie Curie, Parkinson’s, Hospice UK, Macmillan and the Queen’s Nursing Institute, all of whom need our help more than ever before as they continue to deliver vital services during the COVID-19 pandemic.
+If you would like to support our Great British Garden Party fundraising event, but are unable to host your own party, you can make a donation to our JustGiving site here.
+Your generous support will make a real difference to our nursing beneficiaries – charities such as Marie Curie, Parkinson’s, Hospice UK, Macmillan and the Queen’s Nursing Institute, all of whom need our help more than ever before as they continue to deliver vital services.

 I live outside the UK, can I still hold a Great British Garden Party?

 Of course.
 We’d love you to join us in celebration your garden to help raise funds for the vital nursing charities supported by the National Garden Scheme.
-Charities such as Marie Curie, Parkinson’s, Hospice UK, Macmillan and the Queen’s Nursing Institute, all of whom need our help more than ever before as they continue to deliver vital services during the COVID-19 pandemic.
+Charities such as Marie Curie, Parkinson’s, Hospice UK, Macmillan and the Queen’s Nursing Institute, all of whom need our help more than ever before as they continue to deliver vital services.

 You can sign up to host a Garden Party here.